 1. Take medication.
 Dysthymia is often treated with the same drugs as other forms of depression.
 Your doctor may prescribe selective serotonin reuptake inhibitors (SSRIs) or other antidepressants.
 Keep in mind that it usually takes a month or more to see the full effects.

 2. Try talk therapy.
-Cognitive behavioural therapy and other supportive methods may help, usually in combination with drugs.
+Cognitive behavioural therapy and other forms of mental health support may help, often in combination with drugs.
 As dysthymia is long-lasting, you may need extensive sessions.

 3. Monitor other conditions.
 More than 75% of patients with dysthymia have other mental and physical chronic conditions too.
 Dysthymia also overlaps with major depressive disorder in about 50% of cases.
 Your wellbeing depends on taking care of your overall health.